Albert Lopez

 This information is intended as a convenient reference to increase your understanding of the Code Enforcement process and assist you, your business and your neighborhood association in promoting a safe, healthy and attractive community.

 • After the time specified for correcting the violation has elapsed, (in most cases 3 - 15 days) staff will conduct a re-inspection.
-If property is in compliance and the violation is corrected, the matter is dropped and the file is closed.
-If property is not in compliance, staff will send a "Final Notice to Abate" letter together with a "Hearing Notice" that lists the violation, address, date and time of the Board of Zoning Adjustment (BZA) "Nuisance Hearing."
+If the violation(s) is corrected, the case is closed.
+If the violation(s) is not corrected staff may send a "Final Notice to Abate" letter together with a "Hearing Notice" that lists the violation, address, date and time of the Board of Zoning Adjustment (BZA) "Nuisance Hearing."
 A re-inspection fee is assessed at this time.

 • At the hearing before the BZA, staff presents a report that includes details of the violation(s), staff's actions and any other detailed information that may be necessary.
-Staff will recommend a timeframe for the owner to abate the violation (not to exceed 60 days).
+Staff will recommend the action required and a timeframe for the owner to abate the violation(s) (not to exceed 60 days).
 A $50 hearing fee is assessed at this time.

-If after the time specified in the NPO order elapses and the property is still not in compliance, staff will proceed with an abatement whereby a county approved contractor is hired to clean up the property for abatable violations.
-For violations that are not abatable, staff will apply fines to the property owner.
-These fines will increase with time until the violation is corrected.
-All abatement cost and administrative fees are billed to the property owner.
-If the bill is not paid, a lien is placed on the property and is collected with the yearly tax bill.
+• If after the time(s) specified in the abatement order(s) elapses and the property is still not in compliance, staff will proceed with an abatement whereby a County approved contractor is hired to clean up the property for abatable violations.